Fullstack-Alfanar/yosef-a-resume/README.md

-# Yosef Awad - master branch
+# Yosef Awad - class 24 branch

 ## Description

-this branch is to be used as a fresh start for all other branches.<br>
+this branch is the solution for the class 24 homework.
-I will fork from this branch every time i have a new HomeWork.